camchu2001/camchu2001/README.md

 ### I'm Cam.
 Welcome to my Github! 🚀

-I'm a web-dev enthusiast and software engineer on a mission to learn and create.
-Feel free to explore and check out my coding journey.
+I'm a Software Engineer and a full-stack Web Developer!
+Feel free to explore my projects and check out my coding journey. 🚀 Feel free to reach out to me through my email and LinkedIn, I'd love to connect!